santoshilam/Discipline_Specific_Guidance_for_DMPs/content/3_chapter/chapter3.md

 However, it is recommended that research separate, within this storage solution, the personal data collected to organize the experiment and the personal data that they wish to use in publication (as to ensure appropriate consent and copyrights).

 ### Legal

 Legal advice will be sought out to guarantee that data collected from social media can be used for research publication.
-Unless the research team is very familiar with such processes, advice from the institution privacy/legal team may be required.
+Unless the research team is very familiar with such processes, advice from the institution privacy/legal team is required.

 The designs that are gathered from social media, as well as those produced during the experiment will be subject to copyrights.
-To ensure proper reuse of existsing content as well as legal protection for the created content, advice from the copyright team may be required here.
+To ensure proper reuse of existsing content as well as legal protection for the created content, advice from the copyright team is required here.

 ## Advice (process)